 Once a year there is a national effort to move an American Flag across the United States of America.
 The Patriot Tour starts on Memorial Day and is escorted by motorcycle between groups of individuals who receive the flag, then move it to the next group of riders, each group advancing the flag across this great nation and eventually arriving back where it started on Labor Day.

 For what ever reason, this specific charity has sparked something in me and I have been 100% behind it since they started in 2009.
 My personal goal is to ride escort to the flag a little further each year.
-In 2015, my riding buddy and I rode with the flag through thee states and we witnessed it’s passing between five different groups of riders for approx. 800 mile.
-In 2016 I rode with he flag through four states and nearly 800 miles.
+In 2015, my riding buddy and I rode with the flag through three states and we witnessed it’s passing between five different groups of riders for approx. 500 miles.
+In 2016 I rode with the flag through four states and nearly 800 miles.

 Last weekend, I attempted 1,500 miles in 24 hours.
 Think about it for a second… if your total moving average speed was 60 mph, you would only complete 1,440 miles in a day.
 We had to average at least a 65mph speed for entire day.

 We planned, we prepared, we failed.
 Mother nature was not on our side.
 We planned to leave Las Vegas and go Lake Elsinore, CA and back to Vegas which would be 500 miles.
 We then would pick up additional riders who wanted to ride 1,000 miles in 24 hours, and the group would leave las Vegas a second time and go to Grand Junction, CO and back for an additional total of 1,000 miles.